Overview

 Professional Resources

 No online resource or book will be a substitute for the value you can get from seeing a lactation consultant.
-The thought of hiring a consultant may sound expensive, but many times you can find these resources for free.
+The thought of hiring a consultant may sound expensive, but many times, you can find these resources for free.

 Lack of Support

-Perhaps nothing has dramatically impacted breastfeeding rates so much as a lack of support at the individual and community level.
+Perhaps nothing has dramatically impacted breastfeeding rates so much as a lack of support at the individual and community levels.
 It will be much easier for you to maintain your breastfeeding relationship if you have support.

 Your partner, family, and friends are the first line of support.
 There are a lot of misconceptions about breastfeeding that shape people’s opinions.
 In my breastfeeding journey, I heard everything from you should stop when your baby gets teeth to breastfeeding will wreck your boobs.
 Thankfully, I was confident that none of this was true because I educated myself about breastfeeding.
-Most times, when someone gave me poor advice, I could counter with factual information and blow it off.
+Most times, when someone gave me poor advice, I could counter it with factual information and blow it off.
 My partner and people close to me knew I was committed to breastfeeding and were mostly supportive.
 That support came from not encouraging me to use formula and being comfortable when I needed to feed my baby.

 Returning to Work

-When you remove milk from your breasts, you are essentially telling your body that this is a meal; keep producing this quantity of milk at this time.
+When you remove milk from your breasts, you essentially tell your body that this is a meal; keep producing this quantity of milk at this time.
 If your baby is getting pumped milk in a bottle at noon on Tuesday, you need to pump at noon on Tuesday.
 It doesn’t have to be exact, but it should be relatively close to maximize your supply and keep your milk production up.

 You must prepare if you plan to pump at work once your maternity leave ends.
 Talking to your boss or human resources department about needing to pump milk during work hours is essential.
 Ensure you nail down all details to build time into your schedule and have a place to pump.
 It will be challenging to keep up your supply if you skip pumping sessions.
-See the episode on pumping milk and building a stash for all the information you need to navigate pumping breastmilk.
+See the episode on pumping milk and building a stash for all the information you need to navigate pumping breast milk.
 That episode has details that will be helpful regardless of whether your goal is to pump occasionally, pump at work, or build a freezer stash of milk.

 Getting Pregnant